Terms of Business

-Terms of Business set out the general terms under which our Firm will provide business services to you and the respective duties and responsibilities of both the Firm and you in relation to such services.
-Please ensure that you read these terms thoroughly and if you have any queries we will be happy to clarify them.
-If any material changes are made to these terms we will notify you.
+Our Terms of Business set out the general terms under which our Firm will provide business services to you and the respective duties and responsibilities of both the Firm and you in relation to such services.
+Please ensure that you read these terms thoroughly and if you have any queries, we will be happy to clarify them.
+If any material changes are made to these terms, we will notify you.

-Terms of Business are effective from 1st September 2022 and apply until further notice.
+Terms of Business are effective from the 1st of February 2024 and apply until further notice.

-Doyle Pittam Limited t/a Progressive Financial Services (The Firm) is authorised and regulated by the Central Bank of Ireland under the Investment Intermediaries Act, 1995; as a Mortgage Intermediary authorised under the Consumer Credit Act, 1995; and as an Insurance Intermediary under the European Communities (Insurance Mediation) Regulations, 2005.
-The Central Bank of Ireland holds a register of regulated firms.
-You may contact the Central Bank of Ireland on (01) 224 6000 or visit their website at www.centralbank.ie to verify our credentials.
-Copies of our various authorisations are available on request.
+Doyle Pittam Limited t/a Progressive Financial Services (The Firm) is regulated by the Central Bank of Ireland as an Insurance Intermediary registered under the European Union (Insurance Distribution) Regulations 2018 ; as an Investment Intermediary authorised under the Investment Intermediaries Act, 1995 and as a Mortgage Intermediary authorised under the Consumer Credit Act, 1995, and as a Mortgage Credit Intermediary under the European Union (Consumer Mortgage Credit Agreements) Regulations 2016.
+The Central Bank of Ireland holds a register of regulated Firms.
+You may contact the Central Bank of Ireland on 1890 777 777 or visit their website at www.centralbank.ie to verify our credentials.
+Copies of our authorisations are available on request.

 Codes of Conduct